opentrng/opentrng.github.io/docs/emulator.md

 ![An example of raw binary output for the COSO](/assets/images/cosorawbinary.png)

-Optionnaly, as explained in the [previous section](#emulate-noisy-ring-oscillators), noise amplitudes `a1` and `a2` can be specified for other hardware target with different thermal and flicker noise model.
+Optionnaly, as explained in the [previous section](#emulate-noisy-ring-oscillators), noise amplitudes `a1` and `a2` can be modified accordingly to your own hardware target with custom thermal and flicker noise model.

 The RRN emulators are used as golden model for [HDL simulation](hardware#simulate-hdl-sources).